remarkjs/remark-lint/readme.md

 *   [gulp-remark][] ([Gulp][]) — use all of remark with Gulp
 *   [grunt-remark][] ([Grunt][]) — use all of remark with Grunt

 We’re interested in more integrations.
 Let us know if we can help.

+## Rules

+[`doc/rules.md`][rules] lists all available official rules.

 ## List of Presets